broadinstitute/warp/pipelines/skylab/smartseq2_single_nucleus_multisample/MultiSampleSmartSeq2SingleNucleus.changelog.md

 * # 1.2.19
 2023-03-15 (Date of Last Commit)

 * SlideSeq-specific and Optimus-specific changes to Metrics.wdl.
-This change does not affect the MultiSampleSmartSeq2SingleNucleus pipeline.
+This change does not affect the MultiSampleSmartSeq2SingleNucleus pipeline
 * Updated warp-tools docker to support the Optimus and SlideSeq changes

 # 1.2.18